 First Degree Coercion: NY Penal Law 135.65

-Remember, Coercion in any degree is not the same thing as either Extortion or Blackmail by Grand Larceny.
-Coercion is the threat to induce someone to do something they have a right to abstain from or the reverse.
+Again, Coercion in any degree is not the same thing as either Extortion or Blackmail by Grand Larceny but a threat to induce someone to do something they have a right to abstain from or the reverse.
 Extortion is a crime that can be equal or greater in terms of punishment and involves many similar elements, but Blackmail mandates that the accused secure property from his or her victim.

-Whatever your defense may be, a “D” felony First Degree Coercion charge is one that requires significant review and a defense that is orchestrated in a manner that will put you in a position to best challenge the allegations.
+Regardless of the degree, there are many questions you must ask.
+Was there a misunderstanding?
+Are you actually the victim?
+What evidence exists beyond the words of the complainant?
+Is there a video, text message, voice recording or even a witness to corroborate the threat attributed to you?
+Regardless of your defense, you will only succeed if it is orchestrated in a manner that will put you in a position to best challenge the allegations.
 Failure to do so may or may not leave you incarcerated but will saddle you with a life altering and career decimating criminal record.

-When accused of any crime in New York City and the Hudson Valley, take the steps to protect yourself and contact the New York Coercion defense lawyers and former Manhattan prosecutors at Crotty Saland PC so advocacy, knowledge and experience can be your best defense.
+When accused or a victim of any crime in New York City and the Hudson Valley, take the steps to protect yourself and contact the New York Coercion lawyers and former Manhattan prosecutors at Crotty Saland PC so advocacy, knowledge and experience can be your guide.